raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-twice the inactivity timeout value (i.e., 30 seconds by default), or five seconds, if twice the inactivity timeout value is less than five seconds, elapses without there being any operation active on the DSO Session, the server SHOULD consider the client delinquent, and SHOULD forcibly abort the DSO Session.
+twice the inactivity timeout value (i.e., 30 seconds by default), or five seconds, if twice the inactivity timeout value is less than five seconds, elapses without there being any operation active on the DSO Session, the server MUST consider the client delinquent, and MUST forcibly abort the DSO Session.

 In this context, an operation being active on a DSO Session includes a query waiting for a response, an update waiting for a response,